raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ![A screenshot of the GPU memory page of the raspi-config menu](images/gpu_mem3.png)

-Whichver option you use, you will need to reboot the Raspberry Pi before the changes take effect.
+Whichever option you use, you will need to reboot the Raspberry Pi before the changes take effect.
+The Astro Pi's onboard the ISS already have their GPU memory allocation set to 256MB.

 ### Size and number of images